JuliaPluto/featured/README.md

 ## New submissions

-Right now, at the start, the Pluto featured notebooks are *invite-only*.
+Right now, while we are still building up the system, the Pluto featured notebooks are *invite-only*: you should only submit a PR if you received an email from us.
 In a couple of months, we will change the system to also allow applications from the public.
 So if you are interested in contributing, hold on!

 ## How to add/change a notebook